25 Excellent Books You Will Love Reading About Hawaii

 Oahu Revealed & The Ultimate Kauai Guidebook

-Once I had the rough plan for my trip down – seven days in Oahu and seven in Kauai – I read Andrew Doughty’s highly rated guidebooks, Oahu Revealed and The Ultimate Kauai Guidebook
+Once I had the rough plan for my trip down—seven days in Oahu and seven in Kauai—I read Andrew Doughty’s highly rated guidebooks, Oahu Revealed and The Ultimate Kauai Guidebook.
+I found them both to be a love letter to all things beautiful, natural, and adventurous about each island.

-In addition to the two books I list in my “favorites” section above, I read three other Hawaii-related works of fiction.
+In addition to the two books I listed in my Favorites section above, I read three other works of fiction related to Hawaii.
+I share about each below.

 Moloka'i